NekuNeku/Atsuko/README.md

 Create a new file called `config.json`
 Create a new value called `id` and put your User ID (or whoever is going to own the bot) as the value.
 Run `bot.py`.

+# Commands
+Run `+help` after Atsuko's joined and it will DM you the commands list.